h4rm0n1c/stratagema/README.md

 Credit for any contributing code or IP has been given and linked to at the top of this file.

-HellDivers and HellDivers 2 are the property of Arrowhead Studios and by extension, Sony I do not claim ownership over anything derived from their IP.
+HellDivers and HellDivers 2 are the property of Arrowhead Studios and by extension, Sony I do not claim ownership over anything derived from their IP, copyright, or trademarks.